xiling42/DL_Final_RedPandaGo/README.md

 # DL_Final_RedPandaGo

 ## BaseLine-Preprocessed-Checkoff folder:
 Contains our earliest upload for data proprocessing and basic pytorch implementation.
 This is for checkoff2.
-The problems we found and processed for that time is listed in check_off2_problems.docx.
+The problems we found and process for that time are listed in check_off2_problems.docx.

 ## Baseline-tensorflow folder:
 We changed our model to use tensorflow.
 It contains a baseline_model3.py using three convolutional layer to train our model.